 When securing any information system, integrity is one function that you’re trying to protect.
 You don’t want bad actors or human error to, on purpose or accidentally, ruin the integrity of your computer systems and their results.

 Availability is a term widely used in IT—the availability of resources to support your services.
 In security, availability means that the right people have access to your information systems.
-If a user with privilege access has no access to her dedicated computer, then there is no availability.
+If a user with privileged access has no access to her dedicated computer, then there is no availability.

 Availability is a large issue in security because it can be attacked.
-An attack on your availability could limit user access to some or all of your services, leaving your scrambling to clean up the mess and limit the downtime.
+An attack on your availability could limit user access to some or all of your services, leaving you scrambling to clean up the mess and limit the downtime.

 The CIA triad in enterprise security